openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 A call of a function with overload signatures is always a call of the implementation function.

-The example below has two overload signatures defined (one is parameterless, and the other has a single parameter):
+The example below has overload signatures defined (one is parameterless, and the other two have one parameter each):

 .. index::
    function overload signature